 Until recently, Cumberland was one of Vancouver Island’s best-kept secrets.
-Today, this charming village is on its path to transform itself into one of the sought-after tourist destinations.
+Today, this charming village is on its path to transforming itself into one of the sought-after tourist destinations.
 Much of this can be attributed to the village’s dynamic community of outdoor enthusiasts and artists.
-Located within Vancouver Island’s Comox Valley, it was once a coal mining town.
+Located within Vancouver Island’s Comox Valley, it was once a coal-mining town.

 People, Places, and History

 One of the most endearing aspects of Cumberland is its community of friendly residents.
 If you tour Cumberland at the right times, you’ll come across some fascinating cultural activities and festivals.
 You’ll also get to meet some wonderful artists and experience some adventurous activities outdoors.
 It is owing to such incredible offerings that this village in Comox Valley has become a hotspot for tourists.

 When you begin exploring this village, you’ll find it hard to take your eyes off those historical structures.
 They were mostly built during the 19th and 20th centuries.
 These breathtaking structures include the Victorian mansions and cedar-shingled cottages.
 Many of those who’ve visited this village have described it as something straight out of the movies.

 Besides being home to such fantastic offerings, Cumberland is a gateway to Strathcona Provincial Park.
 It is British Columbia’s oldest provincial park and the largest on Vancouver Island.
 This park is no less than a paradise for outdoor enthusiasts.
 You can enjoy hiking, rock-climbing, mountain biking and many other activities during your visit to this park.

 A must-see for those interested in history is the Cumberland Museum and Archives.
 You can embark on a self-guided walking tour during your visit to the village.
 It’ll give you an opportunity to get some interesting insights into its historic neighbourhoods and the beautiful downtown.